stolostron/rhacm-docs/_pages/basic_content_standards.md

 ## Creating a file, section, or list

-* Guides should begin with an `intro.adoc` file that only has conceptual information and links to the rest of the topics.
+* Guides should begin with an introductory file named, `folder_name/intro.adoc`, which only has conceptual information and links to the rest of the topics.
 This is a _container_ topic that will be the entry to the guide collection.
 Name the file `intro.adoc`, or `overview.adoc` if it contains a few intros and guides.
 * Be sure file names increase UX and don't confuse the reader or writer.
 Example: `man_clu_set` changes to `manage_clusterset`, a file that is titled: _Managing ClusterSets_.
 This will help the entire product team better manage links in the doc and the console, and it increases expectation about the contents of the file.
 * Recognize the goal of the content: Task, reference, concept?
 Tasks require gerunds in the title, for example.
 * Know something about the technology.
 What is the purpose of the new function?
 If you don't understand it, you won't be able to advocate for the customer with the content.